JuliaString/InternedStrings.jl/README.md

 is has 3.5×10⁵ words, but that is before rare words, numbers etc are removed) At an average of 10 bytes long you only need to be keeping 5×10⁵ bytes of content, plus for each 8 bytes of pointers/length markers (8×10⁴), plus 1 byte each for null terminating them all.
 (Grand total: 5.9×10⁵ bytes vs original 10⁸+9 bytes).

-Since each `InternedString` is only one point (to the actual String) you only have 4×10⁷ bytes of pointers (don't need the 4 bytes of length markers). vs SubString's 8×10⁷ bytes of pointers/length markers, or individual String's 9×10⁷ bytes of pointers/length markers/null terminating.
+The only difference memory wise between tokenizing into Strings or  SubStrings is that the memory for the content in substrings is all contiguous, where as for Strings it need to be reallocated.

+ - Original: 10⁸ byte  content, 8 bytes pointers/length markers (To be tokenized to  10⁷ words)
+  - Tokenized: 10×10⁷=10⁸ byte  content, 8×10⁷ bytes pointers/length markers.
+Total 1.8×10⁸ bytes.
+ - Tokenized and interned: 10×5×10⁴=5×10⁵ byte  content, 8×10⁷ bytes pointers/length markers.
+Total 0.805×10⁸ bytes.

 These numbers are all pretty rough, I've probably screwed up in a few places.
-Point is though, this saves you like an order of magnitude in memory.
+Point is though, this can better than halve the memory use.
 It only gets better when you increase the size of the original document.
 As the size of the vocabulary increases only logarithmically with the size of the document.